junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-logging-python.md

 MSAL provides several levels of logging detail:

-- LogAlways: No level filtering is done on this log level.
+- `LogAlways`: No level filtering is done on this log level.
 Log messages of all levels will be logged.
-- Critical: Logs that describe an unrecoverable application or system crash, or a catastrophic failure that requires immediate attention.
+- `Critical`: Logs that describe an unrecoverable application or system crash, or a catastrophic failure that requires immediate attention.
-- Error: Indicates something has gone wrong and an error was generated.
+- `Error`: Indicates something has gone wrong and an error was generated.
 Used for debugging and identifying problems.
-- Warning: There hasn't necessarily been an error or failure, but are intended for diagnostics and pinpointing problems.
+- `Warning`: There hasn't necessarily been an error or failure, but are intended for diagnostics and pinpointing problems.
-- Informational: MSAL will log events intended for informational purposes not necessarily intended for debugging.
+- `Informational`: MSAL will log events intended for informational purposes not necessarily intended for debugging.
-- Verbose (Default): MSAL logs the full details of library behavior.
+- `Verbose` (Default): MSAL logs the full details of library behavior.

 > [!NOTE]
-> Not all log levels are available for all MSAL SDK's
+> Not all log levels are available for all MSAL libraries.

 ## Personal and organizational data